nichtich/wikidata-taxonomy/README.md

 ## Output formats

-### Tree format
+### Text format

-By default, the taxonomy is printed in "`tree`" format with colored Unicode characters:
+By default, the taxonomy is printed in "`text`" format with colored Unicode characters:

 ```sh
 $ wdtaxonomy Q17362350